Four Hundred Years

 PHILIPPINES, 2009, the 70th anniversary of Quezon City

-The S/S for the 150th anniversary of the Ateneo shows many elements of the school: Fr.
+The souvenir sheet for the 150th anniversary of the Ateneo shows many elements of the school: Fr.
 Horacio de la Costa, SJ; the old Manila Observatory at the original location of the school;the Blue Eagle Gym, the first structure on the new site at Loyola Heights: the Blue Eagle which is the mascot of the school; the Chapel of St. Stanislaus Kostka patron of the high school; a Statue of St. Ignatius, patron of the Ateneo, with his sword; the Church of the Gesu, the landmark church on campus; Dr. José Rizal, alumnus of the Ateneo and the National Hero of the Philippines:the Rockwell Campus in Makati City; Ateneo-Gawad-Kalinga (Housing for the Poor), the Ateneo's special social outreach program; the Ateneo Faculty and Staff; Fr.
 William Masterson, SJ, President of the Ateneo, who led its move in 1952 from Padre Faura, in Ermita, Manila to its present location in Loyola Heights; the Intramuros Manila Campus; the two seals of the Ateneo, and the Heroes Torch.

-Although the first Jesuits arrived in the country in 1581, and founded one of the first colleges in the Philippines, the Colegio de Manila (also known as the Colegio Seminario de San Ignacio), their educational work was undone by their violent expulsion from all Spanish territories in 1768, and their suppression in 1773.
+Although the first Jesuits arrived in the country in 1581, and founded one of the first colleges in the Philippines, the Colegio de Manila (also known as the Colegio Seminario de San Ignacio), their educational work was undone by their violent expulsion from all Spanish territories in 1768, and their Suppression in 1773.
 Pope Pius VII reinstated the Society in 1814, but the Jesuits would not return to the Philippines until 1859.
 Ten Spanish Jesuits arrived in Manila on April 14, 1859.
 They were sent mainly for missionary work in Mindanao and Jolo, but their reputation as educators remained entrenched in the minds of Manilas leaders.
 In August th ecity council requested the Governor-General for a Jesuit school financed by public money.
 And in OCtober the Governor-General authorized the Jesuits to take over the Escuela Municipal, the only primary school in Manila at the time.
 Under the Jesuits, the Escuela eventually became the Ateneo Municipal de Manila in 1865, now an institution of secondary education.
 When American colonial rule came in 1902, the Ateneo lost its government subsidy, but in 1908, the colonial government recognized it as a college.
 American Jesuits took over administration in 1921.
-More

 The Ateneo de Manila High School